Employment Pass

 Normally the Immigration Department will approve a 1 year Employment Pass for new application.
 The applying company can renew the pass 3 months before the expiry date.
 The renewal procedure is quite simple and straightforward.
 The approval for pass renewal depends on the Immigration Department’s decision.

-Second Stage: Employment Pass application (Approx 2 - 3 months)
+Second Stage: Employment Pass Application

 No, the approval decision is always held by the Immigration Department.
 However, we have a successful track record in Employment Pass application with 98% success rate!